 Wascomat-equipped coin laundries are now found in every population center across the USA, Canada, and Mexico.
 Many stores have Wascomat washers over 30 and 40 years old, still working in laundries today.
 It’s a true testament to Wascomat design and engineering, and reflects the pioneering vision of Bernard Milch.

 Electrolux, which purchased Wascator in 1973, credits Wascomat’s growth in North America to the extraordinary marketing efforts of Milch and his team.
 Bernard Milch was even honored by the King of Sweden in 1980 for his contribution to Swedish-American business when he was knighted with the “Nordstjerneorden,” the Order of the North Star.

 Bernard Milch retired in 2007.
 His son Neal then took the reigns as CEO and renamed the company Laundrylux.
 Neal continues to believe in Bernard Milch’s vision and dream and he is determined to think “out of the box” everyday, just as Bernie did.

 “My father was a marketing genius and industry pioneer,” states Neal Milch.
 “His enthusiasm, confidence, and vision for Wascomat inspire us all.
-We have dedicated employees who have worked for us for more than 40 years and are still committed to providing the best possible products and services.
+We have dedicated employees who have worked for us for years and years and are still committed to providing the best possible products and services.
 It’s because we all believe in what we do and in the products we sell.”